nextflow-io/nextflow/docs/channel.rst

 empty
 -----------

-The ``empty`` factory method creates a channel that doesn't emit any value by definition.
+The ``empty`` factory method, by definition, creates a channel that doesn't emit any value.

 See also: :ref:`operator-ifempty` and :ref:`operator-close` operators.